 Section 16(a) of the Securities Exchange Act of 1934 requires our officers and directors and persons who own more than 10% of our outstanding common stock to file with the Securities and Exchange Commission reports of changes in their ownership of common stock.
 Officers, directors, and greater than 10% stockholders are also required to furnish us with copies of all forms they file under this regulation.
-To our knowledge, based solely on a review of the copies of such reports furnished to us and representations made to us that no other reports were required, during the year ended December 31, 2010, all Section 16(a) filing requirements applicable to our officers, directors, and greater than 10% stockholders were complied with, except that four Form 4s were filed a few days late.
+To our knowledge, based solely on a review of the copies of such reports furnished to us and representations made to us that no other reports were required, during the year ended December 31, 2011, all Section 16(a) filings required to be filed by our officers, directors, and greater than 10% stockholders were timely filed.